 Most product launches still fail to meet their business targets.
 The good news is that digitalisation and AI make it possible for all product teams to run product innovation in an iterative test-and-learn manner.
 However, all the work around a new product is meaningless unless teams use solid frameworks.
 What you put in, is what you get out.
 Formulating proper insight hypotheses and value propositions is a cornerstone of successful product innovation.
-How to get started?
+So, how do you get started?

 Address large enough consumer aims and pains

-Almost always consumers feel the pain with their value creation aim.
-In other words, they face obstacles and therefore need help from new products that will help them to get the value that they are after.
-As late Harvard Professor Christensen has well put, consumers have a job-to-be-done for new value propositions: “When we buy a product, we essentially 'hire' something to get a job done” .
+Almost always, consumers feel the pain with their value creation aim.
+In other words, they face obstacles and therefore need help from new products that will help them get the value they are after.
+As late Harvard Professor Christensen smartly put it, consumers have a job-to-be-done for new value propositions: “When we buy a product, we essentially 'hire' something to get a job done.”

-Match your product value proposition with the other consumer resources
+Match your product value proposition with other consumer resources

 Consumers are resource integrators.
-This means that they choose to use products that match their other resources so that they can create more value for themselves.
-The consumer resources that you need to acknowledge when designing new product value propositions are knowledge and skills, physical capabilities, money, time and space available, and the other brands and products that are being used simultaneously with the new product value proposition.
+This means they choose to use products that match their other resources so that they can create more value for themselves.
+The consumer resources you need to acknowledge when designing new product value propositions are knowledge and skills, physical capabilities, money, time and space available, as well as the other brands and products being used simultaneously with the new product value proposition.